St. Charles Borromeo Catholic Church (Destrehan, Louisiana): Little Red Church

 The log cabin chapel built in 1740, burned in 1806 and was replaced by a wood-framed church painted red during that same year.
 The church became known as the "Little Red Church".
 It was a famous riverboat landmark where boat captains traditionally paid off their crews.
 In 1877, a fire destroyed the rectory and left the church without a pastor.
 Starting in 1890, the church entered a period of interdiction, losing the pastoral support of Archbishop Francis Janssens due to conflicts with the church charter and wardens.
 In 1917, a parochial charter was adopted and St. Charles Borromeo ecclesiastical parish was reinstated to the diocese by Archbishop James Blenk.
 In 1921, the "Little Red Church" burned and the current church was built on the property that same year.

 St. Charles Borromeo Catholic Church

 St. Charles Borromeo Catholic Church was dedicated on January 25, 1922.
 It was constructed with a white façade and a Spanish tile roof.
 A statue of Saint Charles Borromeo is enshrined in front of the church.
 The altar stone of the church rests on a walnut tree trunk imported from Arona, Italy.
 The tree is estimated to be four-hundred years old and dates back to the time Charles Borromeo was in Arona, Italy (16th century).

 In 1929, a convent was built and the rectory was rebuilt by elevating the ground buildings and closing in the ground level.

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.